Monte Walsh (2003 film): Plot

 A rodeo owner, Colonel Wilson, sees him and offers him a job.
 Monte considers the high salary, but decides the work is too degrading and refuses.
 Eventually, they all must say goodbye to the lives they knew, and try to make a new start.
 When Shorty shoots and kills Chet while trying to rob the store, Monte, distraught after the death of his beloved Martine, goes after him.

-Shorty arrives, and that he knows of the fight to come with his former friend becomes apparent.
-He tells Monte he is sorry to hear of Martine's death, and walks off, perhaps trying to give Monte a choice to kill him or walk away.
+Shorty arrives, knowing the fight to come with his former friend is apparent.
+He tells Monte he is sorry to hear of Martine's death and walks off, perhaps trying to give Monte a choice to kill him or walk away.
 Monte, unable to shoot Shorty in the back as he walks away, pursues.
 Shorty makes a long shot with a pistol at Monte, but runs off when the shot only wounds Monte in the left side.
 Monte then manages to slip around Shorty and shoots him.
 As Shorty is dying, Monte tells him that he rode the wild bay horse.

 Seven years pass and Monte returns from working all over the West.
 His friends have gotten older, prices are rising, and he is seen by the townspeople as a relic of another time, but one little boy asks for lessons in roping.
 When the accountant who manages the lands he used to ranch drives his primitive car into a mud puddle and asks for help, Monte jumps his horse over the vehicle and rides away.